 Architect Rem Koolhaas invited the national pavilions in the Giardini of the 2014 Venice Architecture Biennale to respond to the brief Absorbing Modernity: 1914 – 2014.
 1914 NOW leaps from this brief and comprised a response from four fashion curators with distinctive approaches towards their discipline.
-A focus on the year 1914 unites the films, which reveal multiple perspectives on one period in fashion and fashion curation.
-Rather than working in familiar museum contexts, they have explored the potential of film as a medium through which to understand fashion’s changing values and interpretations.
-The four curators: Judith Clarke, Amy de la Haye, Walter Van Beirendonck and Kaat Debo have each worked collaboratively with four practitioners who work with the moving image: James Norton, Bart Hess, Marie Schuller and Katerina Athanasopoulou.
+A focus on the year 1914 united the films, which reveal multiple perspectives on one period in fashion and fashion curation.
+Rather than working in familiar museum contexts, they explored the potential of film as a medium through which to understand fashion’s changing values and interpretations.
+The four curators: Judith Clarke, Amy de la Haye, Walter Van Beirendonck and Kaat Debo worked collaboratively with four practitioners who work with the moving image: James Norton, Bart Hess, Marie Schuller and Katerina Athanasopoulou.

 1914 NOW: FOUR PERSPECTIVES ON FASHION CURATION »